My Child is needy and doesn’t want to do anything for himself.

 MOLLY: Then at some point you stop doing it together, and they start doing it by themselves?

 DR. RUTHERFORD: Yes, right but for some kids they’ll do it by themselves automatically because they really enjoy the mastery of it.
 If you have a child that’s really into dependency, then you’ll have to start off doing it together.
 To get him to do the task all by himself straight away is probably not going to work, and then you’ll get into a real battle and it will become a mess.
 You want to be careful not to spark off a series of neverending battles between a parent and child.

 You’ll want to give a little and you’ll want him to give a little.
 You’re teaching him the art of negotiation and compromise.
 It’s actually not a bad model for working with people in life.

 MOLLY: What happens if you don’t address these sorts of issues when kids are young?

-MOM: The long term consequences may be that the child grows up and shifts the dependencies onto people other than the parents, like friends, teachers, girlfriends…
+DR. RUTHERFORD: The long term consequences may be that the child grows up and shifts the dependencies onto people other than the parents, like friends, teachers, girlfriends…

 Too much neediness can be very annoying, and people often find they do not want to be around a very needy person.
 Worse, the needy person ends up not having any sense of mastery or control over his or her life, leading to generalized feelings of incompetency and inadequacy, neither of which feed into building an emotionally stable and competent adult.